OctopusDeploy/blog/blog/2019-07/ask-octopus-episode-thirtyfour-thirtyfive-thirtysix/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KQRQ3DSyMkg" frameborder="0" allowfullscreen></iframe>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/vMoRq58AwuE" frameborder="0" allowfullscreen></iframe>

 In these episodes, we cover end of life support for Server 2008 & Octopus server on Linux, Project Templates for specific scenarios & binding variables to multiple roles.
-You can find previous episodes and submit questions on our [Ask Octopus](https://hello.octopus.com/ask-octopus) page.
+YYou can submit questions on our [Ask Octopus](https://hello.octopus.com/ask-octopus) page, join our community [Slack](https://octopus.com/slack) or email your questions to <Advice@Octopus.com>.

 Here are the questions with direct links to the individual videos: